suzie254/Password-Locker/README.md

 ##### Github-link to Password_Locker

-The following is the github link to the project "Password_Locker":
+The following is the github link to the project "Password-Locker":
-This site lacks github pages:
+This site lacks github pages:**Not applicable**

 **The following include the list of technologies used:**